AryaBuwa/Weekly-Submissions/README.md

     - 📅 Weekly Updates: I’ll add new submissions to showcase my progress every week.

 - **Current Progress :** (Updated Daily)
-    - Learning machine learning algorithms and performing and practising EDA on data.
-    - Currently learning Computer Vision and how it works using cv2 and ML.
-    - Also learning the working of LLMs and how to integrate them into the project using hugging face.
-    - I recently joined Oracle's Gen AI course and Google's Gen AI course.
     - Currently learning and working on a project inspired by a YouTube video.

 - How to Explore: